ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The local incidence angle is defined as the angle between the incident radar signal and the local surface normal, expressed in radians.
 The default is to not include the incidence angle data file.

 ## Limitations
+### Baseline Calculation
 The baseline is defined as the difference of the platform positions when a given area is imaged.
 HyP3 baselines are calculated using the best state vectors available.
 These are either restituted or precise. **If no restituted or precise state vectors are available, the process will not run**.

+### Coherence
+The phase measurements in the two images used in InSAR must be coherent in order to detect change.
+Random changes in phase from one acquisition to the next can mask actual surface deformation.
+Vegetation is a common driver of decorrelation, as changes can easily take place in the interval between two acquisitions due to growth, seasonal changes, or wind effects.
+It will be difficult to generate valid interferograms with C-band data in heavily vegetated regions due to lack of coherence even with fairly short time intervals.

+Consider seasonality when selecting image pairs.
+Decorrelation can be particularly high when comparing phase from different seasons.
+Changes in the condition of vegetation (especially deciduous canopies), snow, or freeze/thaw state can impact phase measurements.
+In cases where a temporal baseline is required that spans seasons, it may be better to use an annual interferogram so that they are comparing more similar conditions.

+### Line-of-sight Measurements
+When looking at a single interferogram, the only reliable deformation measurements are in the line-of-sight orientation of the sensor.
+InSAR is not sensitive to motion in the azimuth direction of the satellite, so motion that occurs in the same direction as the satellite's direction of travel will not be detected.

+In addition, a single interferogram cannot be used to determine the relative contributions of vertical and horizontal movement to the line-of-sight displacement measurement.
+The vertical displacement map is generated based on the assumption that the movement is entirely in the vertical direction.
+For many processes, that may not actually be the case.

 ## Error Sources
 On Demand InSAR products do not currently correct for some common sources of error in interferometry, such as atmospheric effects.
 Further processing or time series analysis can be performed by the user to identify or reduce the impact of some of these errors when using On Demand InSAR products for analysis.